ehmicky/unix-permissions/README.md

 // Disallow executing new files using `umask` process.umask(convert.number(invert('a-x')))

+// If your library takes Unix permissions as input, using
+// `unix-permissions` under the hood lets your users choose their
-// Allow your library's users to use any Unix permission type as input myLibrary.method({ mode: 'a-wx' }) myLibrary.method({ mode: '444' })
+// favorite Unix permissions type. myLibrary.method({ mode: 'a-wx' })
+myLibrary.method({ mode: '444' })
 ```